Table of Contents

-- Have you noticed any other changes in your pet’s behavior?
+- Have you seen any other changes in your pet’s behavior?

 Your vet will also undertake a physical examination to determine whether or not the mass appears to be attached to the underlying skin or if it is ulcerated, and whether there is a presence of oil or secretion (12).

-They will check to see if the dog is in pain or discomfort or whether the mass feels hot.
+They will check whether the dog is in pain or discomfort or whether the mass feels hot.

-If your veterinarian is not certain that it is a sebaceous adenoma just by looking at it, or if they are not experienced with these growths and prefer to have a second opinion, then they may do a fine needle aspiration (13).
+If your veterinarian is not sure that it is a sebaceous adenoma just by looking at it, or if they are not experienced with these growths and prefer to have a second opinion, they may do a fine needle aspiration (13).

-If you are not sure about a veterinarian’s diagnosis, you can request them to have this done.
+If you are unsure about a veterinarian’s diagnosis, you can request them to have this done.